geronimus1/softwareengineerguide/main.md

 The source code is the only description of your software!
 It is true!
 Software is electrical impulses on CPUs in server/client, not “text code” on your computer.
 So you need to have got common knowledge about how to write this description looks like a writing book)
 1. How to write “words” and “sentences”
     1. [Clean Code](https://amzn.to/3e2Am9t) by “Uncle” Bob Martin ([in rus](https://www.labirint.ru/books/642466/))
-        * More simple with great examples and other information - [Common Coding Conventions](https://github.com/tum-esi/common-coding-conventions) by Associate Professorship of Embedded Systems and Internet of Things at TU Munich
+        * More simple with great examples and other information - <a name="common-coding-conventions">[Common Coding Conventions](https://github.com/tum-esi/common-coding-conventions)</a> by Associate Professorship of Embedded Systems and Internet of Things at TU Munich
     2. Rewriting (Refactoring) is very important
         1. [Refactoring](https://amzn.to/2G1LIOy) by Martin Fowler ([in rus](https://www.ozon.ru/search/?deny_category_prediction=true&from_global=true&text=%D0%A0%D0%B5%D1%84%D0%B0%D0%BA%D1%82%D0%BE%D1%80%D0%B8%D0%BD%D0%B3.+%D0%A3%D0%BB%D1%83%D1%87%D1%88%D0%B5%D0%BD%D0%B8%D0%B5+%D1%81%D1%83%D1%89%D0%B5%D1%81%D1%82%D0%B2%D1%83%D1%8E%D1%89%D0%B5%D0%B3%D0%BE+%D0%BA%D0%BE%D0%B4%D0%B0&product_id=1308678))
             * [More simply with cool pictures](https://refactoring.guru/refactoring) ([in rus](https://refactoring.guru/ru/refactoring))